hannes-marais/innovation-algebra/ia-gpt-4.md

 **Innovation Algebra (IA) 2.1 Specification with Function Pipelining:**

-IA 2.1 is a functional logic of knowledge, aimed at processing and evaluating information in a structured manner.
+IA 2.1 is a functional logic of knowledge, aimed at processing and evaluating knowledge in a structured manner.

 **Functions:**